 As widely known as many terms are, they can be just as widely misconstrued.
 So I’ve created this quick cheat sheet in order to create a shared understanding for our partners and clients – and all of our teammates – at Revelry.
 We hear these terms thrown out frequently on Revelry projects.

+If you’ve ever wondered the difference between staging and production, or styles and UX, then this is for you!
 Here’s the list of the 15 most common pieces of project lingo we use at Revelry:

 Project Terminology: Design Terms